greydanus/greydanus.github.io/assets/2020-12-16-nca-flowers.markdown

 ---
 layout: post
 comments: true
-title:  "Growing Flowers with Neural Cellular Automata"
+title:  "Growing Flowers with Cellular Automata"
 excerpt: "We train simulated cells to grow into flowers starting from a single seed cell.
 In doing so, we obtain a powerful model of biological morphogenesis."
 date:   2020-12-01 11:00:00
 mathjax: true